We are committed to protecting user information.

 Any personal information you access within the Netwealth website is protected through encryption and password protection technology.
-When you access Netwealth, we use 256 bit TLS encryption to create an encrypted tunnel between your computer and our web server to prevent third parties from viewing or interfering with your information in transit.
-256 bit TLS is the standard for large-scale online merchants, banks, health care organisations, and insurance companies worldwide.
+When you access Netwealth, we use 256-bit TLS (Transport Layer Security) encryption to create an encrypted tunnel between your computer and our web server to prevent third parties from viewing or interfering with your information in transit.
+256-bit TLS is the standard for large-scale online merchants, banks, health care organisations, and insurance companies worldwide.
 TLS also uses security certificates to verify the identity of our website to your browser.
 You should look for a locked padlock icon and green site information near our website's URL in the address bar of your browser to ensure that your connection is secure.

-For additional security, we have installed a timeout facility that automatically logs you out of the system after a 30-minute period of inactivity.
+For additional security, we have installed a timeout facility that automatically logs you out of the platform after a 30-minute period of inactivity.

 All your personal information is protected by a password, which you should keep secure.
 You should change your password regularly, which you can do online by selecting "Change Password" once logged into your account.

-When you access various other sites by clicking on links from our website or the Netwealth app, you should be aware that these other sites are not subject to our privacy and security standards.
-Please ensure you contact them if you have any concerns.
+When you access other websites through clicking on links from our website or the Netwealth app, you should be aware that these sites are not subject to our privacy and security standards.
+Please ensure you contact the provider directly if you have any concerns.

 Netwealth has various security measures to ensure that your transactions and personal information are protected.
 However, you must also play a big part in protecting your financial and personal information.